colinf/range/Readme.md

   The current differences from component/range are as follows:

   * Adds step argument to additionally support ranges which do not increment by +1
+  * Defaults to step of -1 if end is less than start

 ## Installation